 The Company leases office space in Chesterbrook, Pennsylvania and equipment.
 The Company's principal office is located at 955 Chesterbrook Boulevard, Chesterbrook, Pennsylvania, where the Company currently leases approximately 8,231 square feet of developed office space on the first floor and 40,565 square feet of developed office space on the second floor.
 The lease term for this space extends through May 2028.
 On October 11, 2018, the Company entered into an agreement with The Vanguard Group, Inc. ("Vanguard") whereby Vanguard agreed to sublease the 40,565 square feet of space on the second floor for an initial term of 37 months.
 On October 2, 2020, Vanguard notified the Company that they exercised the first option to extend the sublease term for three years through November 30, 2024.
 Vanguard has a second option to extend the sublease term for an additional three years through November 30, 2027.
+On August 3, 2023, Vanguard exercised its second option to extend its sublease term.
+The Company and Vanguard agreed to further extend the sublease term.
 The sublease provides for rent abatement for the first month of the term; thereafter, the rent payable to the Company by Vanguard under the sublease is (i) \$0.50 less during months 2 through 13 of the sublease and (ii) in month 14 and thereafter of the sublease, \$1.00 less than the base rent payable by the Company under its master lease with Chesterbrook Partners, L.P.
-Vanguard also is responsible for paying to the Company all tenant energy costs, annual operating costs, and annual tax costs attributable to the subleased space during the term of the sublease.
-Rent expense and associated sublease income are recorded in the Company's consolidated statements of operations and comprehensive loss as other income (expense).
+Vanguard also is responsible for paying to the Company all tenant energy costs, annual operating costs, and annual tax costs attributable to the sublease during the term of the sublease income are recorded in the Company's consolidated statements of operations and comprehensive loss as other income (expense).